DOCUMENTARY WEDDING PHOTOGRAPHER

 I love shooting weddings!

 Each and every wedding is unique, which is why I absolutely love photographing weddings!
 It is such a huge honour to be asked to document one of the most important days in a couple’s life together and I always consider myself very lucky to be part of such a special occasion.
 Below you’ll find an explanation about my style and approach to wedding photography, which I hope will give you a good understanding of what to expect from me.
 You might also want to read the about you page.
-If you’re not much of a reader, check out my wedding photo films below which show you exactly what to expect from me!
+If you’re not much of a reader, check out my wedding photo stories page which will show you exactly what to expect from me!

 I am a documentary wedding photographer which means I aim to tell the story of your day through pictures.
 This style is also sometimes referred to as photojournalism or reportage wedding photography but they effectively all mean the same thing – capturing the real and intimate moments happening around you with as little interference as possible.
 As a documentary wedding photographer I try to showcase all of the different emotions throughout the day – the fun, the laughter, the bad dancing and the tears!
 I want the pictures to help you to relive the moments as they happened for many years to come.
 I absolutely love people watching and seeing how humans interact with one another, which is very much reflected in my unobtrusive style of photography.
 Having said that, when necessary I will step in to help direct some of the more formal images during the day – after all, these are the ones your parents and grandparents want for their mantle piece!